Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Experimental Results

+\Fref{fig:UCI} shows RMSE for supervised models on 4 datasets and for semi-supervised models on the other 2 datasets.
+Clearly DPKL (SSDPKL) improves over DKL (SSDKL) across \emph{all} datasets.
+While GP does a bit better than DPKL on one of the lower dimensional datasets (Skillcraft), we note that DPKL is significantly better than GP on all other datasets, including the high dimensional datasets CTSlice ($D = 384$) and Buzz ($D = 77$), thus clearly illustrating the advantages of our approach in high dimensional settings.

+An added benefit of our approach is better uncertainty quantification.
+Since all Gaussian Process models output a variance in addition to the mean prediction we use the average negative log likelihood of test data as in \citep{lakshminarayanan2017simple} to quantify the uncertainty of model predictions.
+A lower negative log likelihood implies that the model fits the test data better.
+The results in \Fref{fig:UCI_UQ} shows that by projecting high dimensional data to low dimensional probability distributions before making predictions, DPKL consistently outperforms DKL and GP in this metric across all datasets.

-\textbf{Few-shot Classification.} We also apply DPKL to a Baseline approach for few-shot (1-shot and 5-shot) classification \citep{chen2019closer}.
-Here a pre-trained base model with a deterministic feature extractor (4-layer convolution backbone) and a softmax classifier, is fine-tuned on a small number of examples (1 or 5) of classes that were \emph{unseen} during training.
-We measure accuracy on a test dataset of examples from the \emph{unseen classes}.
-We replace the softmax classifier of the Baseline with the DPKL approach for classification (\Cref{sec:DPKL}), keeping other model parameters unchanged.
-Our results (\Cref{tbl:few_shot}) on the \emph{mini}-Imagenet dataset show that DPKL clearly improves over the approach of \citep{chen2019closer} and is competitive with several state-of-the-art meta-learning approaches.
-Thus, our model, which was originally designed to improve \emph{GP regression}, is able to match meta-learning models specifically designed for few-shot classification.
-Further details on the experiments are contained in Appendix B.
+\textbf{Few-shot Classification.} We apply DPKL to the 5-shot classification task described in \citep{chen2019closer}.
+Here a pre-trained base model with a deterministic feature extractor (4-layer convolution backbone) attached to a classifier (any suitable classifier), is fine-tuned on a small number of examples (5 per class) of classes that were \emph{unseen} during training.
+Accuracy is measured on a test dataset of examples from the \emph{unseen classes}.
+We keep the backbone (feature extractor) fixed and change the classifier in our experiments.
+We compare the DPKL Classifier (described in \Fref{sec:DPKL_ext}) to the Baseline++ with 1-NN classifier described in Appendix A4 of \citep{chen2019closer} since it is the deterministic version (deterministic embedding, deterministic logistic regression) of the DPKL classification approach, and also to a classifier consisting of a deterministic embedding layer followed by Bayesian Logistic Regression (similar to \citep{snoek2015scalable}) which we call DBLR.
+Results in Table 1 show that DPKL outperforms Baseline++ and DBLR for 5-shot classification on both the CUB and mini-Imagenet datasets which were considered in \citep{chen2019closer}.
+DPKL outperforming DBLR indicates that improvements are not obtained just by replacing deterministic logistic regression with Bayesian logistic regression but by \emph{probabilistic embeddings} learned in DPKL.
+More details on training procedure are in Appendix C and additional classification experiments are presented in Appendix B.